dalehumby/rhasspy-config/README.md

 ## Setup

 I use Rhasspy in [satellite/base mode](https://rhasspy.readthedocs.io/en/latest/tutorials/#server-with-satellites).
 The satellites are each a Rasperry Pi 4B with Jabbra 410 USB conference speaker attached.
 The Pi satellites communicate with my main home server, a more powerful Dell that runs all my home automation Docker containers.
-(See [homelab](https://github.com/dalehumby/homelab), [homeassistant](https://github.com/dalehumby/homeassistant-config) and [esphome](https://github.com/dalehumby/esphome).)
+(See my [homelab](https://github.com/dalehumby/homelab), [homeassistant](https://github.com/dalehumby/homeassistant-config) and [esphome](https://github.com/dalehumby/esphome).)

+### Base

+The base is run as part of my Docker Swarm [home stack](https://github.com/dalehumby/homelab/blob/master/home-stack.yaml), with this repos `en/` folder mounted on a shared drive so Rhasspy base can get to the config from wherever its running.

+### Satellites

+Each satellite should copy `.asoundrc` into its home directory, and then run `docker compose up -d -f satellite-compose.yaml` to launch the local version of Rhasspy.

+Set up the siteId (also on the base), MQTT, PyAudio, Mycroft Precise, Hermes MQTT and aplay.

-Each Pi satellite constantly listens on the Jabbra mic for the wake word.
-I am using "Hey Mycroft" because it has the lowest latency, lowest false positive rate.
-When the wake word is detected Rhasspy on the Pi streams the audio over MQTT to the Rhasspy instance running on the main server.
+Each satellite constantly listens on the Jabbra mic for the wake word.
+I am using "Hey Mycroft" because, for me, it has the lowest latency, lowest false positive rate.
+When the wake word is detected Rhasspy satellite streams the audio over MQTT to the base instance running on the main server.

-The server does Speech-to-text: I am using Mozilla DeepSpeech, although I did experiment with [Whisper](https://openai.com/blog/whisper/).
-(I may use Whisper in the future if the speed is better.
-Currently it takes around 8s to transcribe 3s of speech on my CPU, too slow for a realtime voice assistant.)
+The server does speech-to-text: I am using Mozilla DeepSpeech, and experimenting with [Whisper](https://openai.com/blog/whisper/) by sending the raw wav to OpenAI Whisper API using [whisper.sh](en/whisper.sh).

-Rhasspy matches the text against the text in the sentences.ini and the files in intents using Fsticufs, built into Rhasspy.
+Rhasspy matches the speech-to-text against the sentences.ini and intents/ files using Fsticufs, built into Rhasspy.

 Once an intent is matched the intent is handled by a Node-RED flow.
 This typically communicating with Home Assistant to turn on/off lights, run timers, get the weather, start the vacuum cleaner, etc.

-Voice response (text-to-speech or TTS) is handled by [Mimic3](https://mycroft.ai/mimic-3/) and I use the ljspeech.
-This gives the most natural voice in the shortest amount of time.
+Voice response (text-to-speech or TTS) is handled by [Mimic3](https://mycroft.ai/mimic-3/).
+I use the ljspeech, which gives the most natural voice with the lowest latency.

 ## Why?

 I wanted a way to create highly customised voice commands, and experiment with ideas I've had with how voice assistants should (could?) work.
 I also use Google Assistant at home, and Siri on my Watch and phone.